Strategies for Educators to Support Females in STEM

 Below are recommended ways for educators to support and encourage females in the STEM (science, technology, engineering, and mathematics) disciplines.
 The strategies are numbered and lettered for easy reference but do not suggest a prioritized list.
 While they are especially relevant for supporting females in STEM, many are also important approaches for males.
 Further, good teaching in general, including positive rapport with students, lays an important foundation for supporting all students in STEM.

-- Hold high expectations for and encourage and support all girls in STEM.
+3. Hold high expectations for and encourage and support all girls in STEM.
 Interact with girls as much as boys and in qualitatively similar ways.
-For example, call on girls as often as boys to answer questions and assist in demonstrations, ask them higher-level questions and expect them to demonstrate thinking and reasoning, and ensure their active and meaningful participation in small-group work.
+For example, call on girls as often as boys to answer questions and assist in demonstrations, ask them higher-level questions and expect them to demonstrate thinking and reasoning, and ensure they participate actively and meaningfully in small-group work.
 At the undergraduate and graduate levels, invite female students as often as males to participate in relevant social activities and professional opportunities, such as assisting in research projects and doing joint publications and presentations.
-Give students specific, constructive feedback on their work.
+Give all students specific, constructive feedback on their work.

-- Use varied, student-centered teaching methods within a “safe” classroom climate.
+4. Use varied, student-centered teaching methods within a "safe" classroom climate.
 In particular, use mixed-ability, collaborative (rather than competitive) group work, hands-on methods, and meaningful (such as real-world and interdisciplinary) contexts.
 Use mixed-gender groups, but avoid placing only one girl in a small group, even if that results in having one or more all-male groups.
 Monitor and rotate these groups regularly.
 Avoid having girls and boys compete against each other.
-Incorporate modern technologies that support math learning, such as graphing calculators.
-Note that computer work can involve “social” learning, which might motivate some females to a greater degree.
-For example, students might be asked, at times, to do joint tasks that rotate who is at the keyboard or to do follow-up, collaborative classroom tasks that apply or build on concepts first explored in computer programs.
-Despite girls’ preference for using manipulative materials, require them to go beyond manipulative use in mathematics to analyze abstracted problem structures across contexts.
-Likewise, help them develop fluency—efficient retrieval and processing—with STEM facts and procedures, including practice with mental math.
+Incorporate modern technologies that support math learning, such as graphing calculators and iPads.
+Note that computer work can involve "social" learning, which might motivate some females to a greater degree.
+For example, students might be asked, at times, to do joint tasks that rotate who is at the keyboard or to do follow-up, collaborative classroom tasks that apply or build on concepts first explored on the computer.
+Despite girls' preference for using manipulative materials, require them to go beyond manipulative use in mathematics.
+For example, have them analyze problem structures across problem situations.
+Likewise, help girls develop fluency-efficient retrieval and processing-with STEM facts and procedures.
+Include practice solving facts and problems mentally.
 Incorporate investigative tasks and projects that are more holistic in nature, and place responsibility for thinking and learning on the girls themselves.
 Purposeful games might be included, and girls should sometimes be asked to develop their own problems and projects.
 Help girls see the practical value of STEM knowledge and skills they learn in school.
 In general, create a classroom environment that generates interest and curiosity, and which is nonthreatening but holds all students accountable for learning.

-- Provide ongoing training in two- and three-dimensional visual-spatial skills that involve mental, pictorial, and tactile and kinesthetic tasks.
-Sample activities include mentally rotating objects to determine what they would look like from another perspective, doing tangram tasks, building and dismantling objects, and physically demonstrating concepts (e.g., representing geometric shapes with one’s body).
-Stay abreast of current research on other areas of female underperformance (e.g., geometry, measurement, physics) and give particular support in those areas.
+7. Provide ongoing training in two- and three-dimensional visual-spatial skills that involve mental, pictorial, tactile, and kinesthetic tasks.
+Sample activities include mentally rotating objects to determine what they would look like from another perspective, doing tangram tasks, building and dismantling objects, and physically demonstrating concepts (e.g., representing geometric shapes with one's body).
+Stay abreast of current research on other areas in which females demonstrate weaker performance in relation to males (e.g., geometry, measurement, physics), and give particular support in those areas.

-- Use gender-fair teaching materials.
-For example, use a fairly even balance of whole-class tasks that include stereotypically female contexts (e.g., shopping, cooking, art/literature), stereotypically male topics (e.g., sports, politics, economics), and “neutral” topics (e.g., animals, food, music).
-Be sure these materials—for example, print material, photos and illustrations, and films—are diverse not only in terms of gender but also in terms of race/ethnicity, physical ableness, and other human characteristics.
-Thus, challenge potential stereotypes about who can do STEM.
+8. Use gender-fair teaching materials.
+For example, use a fairly even balance of whole-class tasks that include stereotypical female contexts (e.g., shopping, cooking, art/literature), stereotypically male topics (e.g., sports, politics, economics), and "neutral" topics (e.g., animals, food, music).
+Be sure these materials-for example, print material, photos and illustrations, and films-are diverse not only in terms of gender but also in terms of race/ethnicity and other dimensions of human diversity.
+This approach helps challenge potential stereotypes about who can do STEM.

-- Use a variety of formal and informal assessment techniques so that girls may demonstrate learning through more conventional tests as well as performance on in-class work and projects, presentations, role plays and skits, video and website productions, community service, and other means that may at times involve a choice among designated options.
+10. Use a variety of formal and informal assessment techniques so that girls may demonstrate learning through conventional tests and assignments, as well as performance on projects, presentations, role plays and skits, video and website productions, community service, and other means that may at times involve a choice among designated options.
 Value both process and product in grading.
 Devote some attention to test-taking techniques for standard test types due to their pervasive and high-stakes use.

-- Provide information and resources on STEM careers and career preparation.
+12. Provide information and resources on STEM careers and career preparation.
 Make it clear that STEM careers are both appropriate for and available to females, and encourage girls to consider these careers.
-Be sure to use gender-inclusive language when discussing occupational roles, such as “When a mathematician…he or she….”
-Help girls see how STEM—and thus their participation in STEM—can help make the world a better place for living things.
+Use gender-inclusive language when discussing occupational roles, such as "When a mathematician...he or she...."
+Help girls see how STEM-and thus their participation in STEM-can help make the world a better place for living things.